 This website contains links to various third party websites.
 The content of the linked sites cannot be controlled by nor are they under the immediate supervision of Allen & Company of Florida, LLC.
 The links do not imply or suggest any association, partnership or endorsement of any kind.

 LPL Financial, LLC (LPL) provides centralized cashiering, bookkeeping, execution and other service related to the settlement of securities trades initiated by Allen & Company of Florida, LLC, LPL clears trades and performs administrative functions as agent for Allen & Company of Florida, LLC.
 LPL undertakes a supervisory role with respect to the conduct of sales or related operation of Allen & Company of Florida, LLC, who sells securities.

 In accordance with The Financial Regulatory Authority (FINRA) Protection Rule, we are providing you with the following information:

 The FINRA Public Disclosure Hotline telephone number is (800) 289-9999

 The FINRA internet web site address is: www.finra.org

 A copy of an investor brochure that includes information concerning the FINRA Disclosure Hotline can be obtained by calling the Public Disclosure Hotline or accessing the FINRA website.

-Securities purchased on margin are Wells Fargo Clearing Service’s collateral for the loan to you.
-If the securities in your account decline in value, so does the value of the collateral supporting your loan, and as a result, the firm can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with Allen & Company at Wells Fargo Clearing Services, LLC in order to maintain the required equity in the account.
+Securities purchased on margin are LPL Financial, LLC’s collateral for the loan to you.
+If the securities in your account decline in value, so does the value of the collateral supporting your loan, and as a result, the firm can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with Allen & Company at LPL Financial, LLC in order to maintain the required equity in the account.
 It is important that you fully understand the risks involved in trading securities on margin.
 These risks include the following:

 You can lose more funds than you deposit in the margin account.